 (11) The Director General shall issue to each person who is authorised to give infringement notices under this section a certificate stating that the person is so authorised, and the authorised person is to produce the certificate whenever required to do so by a person to whom he or she has given or is about to give an infringement notice.

-[Section 58A inserted by No. 40 of 2000 s.
-12; amended by No. 84 of 2004 s.
+[Section 58A inserted: No. 40 of 2000 s.
+12; amended: No. 84 of 2004 s.
 80.]

 58B.
 Owner onus in relation to motor vehicles